isterin/jrelax/README.md

 In the near future I'll set up maven publishing, sorry for now, the releases either have to be downloaded from the downloads section and/or built from source.

+I'm currently building a scala DSL around the API, which should be available soon.
+Clojure DSL will follow.

 Enjoy.